wudelta/seattle-recovery/docs/aurora/management/CURRENT_INITIATIVE.md

 Provides focused work.

-Only one primary activity should occupy the workbench at a time.
+Only one primary activity occupies the Workbench.

 Examples include: